steepdmac/data-and-donuts/2025-03-14/README.md

   - contaminants_in_fish_solutions.ipynb (hands on example with solutions)
   - GLENDA_PFAS_IN_FISH.csv (input data in csv format)
   - GLENDA_PFAS_IN_FISH.xlsx (input data in xlsx format)

-  ### material from 31st October 2025
-- agenda (agenda.pdf)
-- slides from student presentations
-- slides from Rance Nault